sindresorhus/Plash/readme.md

 #### Can I contribute localizations?

-No, we're not interested in localizing the app.
+We don't have any immediate plans to localize the app.

 #### What does “Plash” mean?